+Night is supposed to be a time for healing, but some conditions make your feet hurt when you sleep.
 Even if your feet hurt during the day, most foot pain sufferers expect to experience some relief when they lie down for the night.
 Unfortunately, some conditions continue to nag at you while you try to sleep.
-Here are three of the worst nighttime foot pain culprits:
+Here are three of the worst nighttime foot pain culprits.

-Peripheral Neuropathy: Peripheral neuropathy is a nerve disorder (often associated with diabetes) that can cause pain, tingling and/or and numbness in your hands and feet.
-The pain of peripheral neuropathy is often worse at night: the pressure of a day spent on your feet can cause them to feel a bit numb by the time you crawl into bed.
+This painful condition is a common problem for people whose feet hurt at night.
+Peripheral neuropathy is a nerve disorder (often associated with diabetes.)
+It can cause pain, tingling and/or and numbness in your hands and feet.
+The pain of peripheral neuropathy is often worse at night.
+That's because the pressure of a day spent on your feet can cause them to feel a bit numb by the time you crawl into bed.

 Now, diabetes isn't the only cause of neuropathy.
 It can develop with alcoholism, AIDS, chemotherapy, radiation, or poor nutrition.
 But no matter the reason, neuropathy shows up with the same symptoms.
 Signs of neuropathy include weakness, numbness, burning, tickling, pricking or tingling and pain in the legs and/or feet.

 Luckily, we have lots of ways to treat peripheral neuropathy in our Houston podiatry practice.
 First of all, if you're diabetic, we have to get your blood sugar levels under control.
 Then, we can look at medications, both oral and topical, that can offer pain relief for neuropathy.
 And then there's an exciting option that deals with nutrition.
 Supplements that contain vitamins B1, B6, and B12 are helpful to fight against neuropathy.